Matt Stone: Personal life

 Stone said in 2001, regarding his political views, "I hate conservatives, but I really fucking hate liberals."
-When asked about that quote during a 2010 interview, Stone stated: "We don't want you to come to it thinking, 'These guys are going to bash liberals,' … It’s so much more fun for us to rip on liberals only because nobody else does it, and not because we think liberals are worse than Republicans."
+When asked about that quote during a 2010 interview, Stone stated: "We don't want you to come to it thinking, 'These guys are going to bash liberals,' … It's so much more fun for us to rip on liberals only because nobody else does it, and not because we think liberals are worse."
 In 2006, Stone described himself as libertarian.
+Parker and Stone have consistently defended free speech.
+"Cartoon Wars Part I" and "Cartoon Wars Part II" address the Jyllands-Posten Muhammad cartoons controversy, with Kyle arguing that the First Amendment right of freedom of speech protects the right to offend: "Either it's all okay, or none of it is."